The Best Packing Cubes For Backpacking in 2023

 Another downside is that they are not quite as durable as any of the models listed above and you may have to replace them sooner than if you went with another brand.

-Shacke Pak Packing Cubes
+Shacke Pak Set

 They are made from a combination of waterproof nylon and black mesh so you can see what is inside, the material is also fairly lightweight and durable so you won’t need to replace them after using them on just one trip.
 They also come in a range of colours to suit any personality.

-They do, however, have the same drawback as the Amazon Basics packing cubes above in the fact that the largest cube, at 17.5 x 12.75 x 4 inches, is far too large for most travellers.
+They do, however, have the same drawback as the Amazon Basics packing cubes in the fact that the largest cube, at 17.5 x 12.75 x 4 inches, is far too large for most travellers.

 However, if you do decide to purchase this set, you can opt to leave the largest one at home and use the smaller three cubes included instead.
 They should have more than enough room for your backpacking needs.